-Recommendation: Recommend to the Watermaster Board to adopt the Adaptive Management Plan for the Prado Basin Habitat Sustainability Program, subject to any necessary non-substantive changes.
+Recommendation: Recommend that the Advisory Committee recommend to the Watermaster Board to adopt the Adaptive Management Plan for the Prado Basin Habitat Sustainability Program, subject to any necessary non-substantive changes.

 Financial Impact: The current year Watermaster Budget includes funding for the first year of the monitoring and reporting program pursuant to the Adaptive Management Plan.
 Future year budgets will include funding for the necessary monitoring.